An antimeme is an idea with self-censoring properties.*

 - Too boring to pay attention to.
 Dates of ancient kings.

 - Counterintuitive.
-Quantum physics is a great example because of all the books which purport to, and try to, and fail to, explain quantum physics "layman's terms".
+Quantum physics is a great example because of all the books which purport to, and try to, and fail to, explain quantum physics in "layman's terms".
 Even if explained correctly, many people fail to understand it.
 But more frequently what is explained is a bad analogy or an outright lie.

 - Usually supplanted by a superior, mutually exclusive meme.
 Or, to put it another way, frequently misunderstood.
 Every common misconception has an underlying antimeme.
 For example, "Glass is a liquid" is a meme, one which effectively replaces the truth of the matter, "glass is a solid".